Prostate Cancer: Radiation Therapy

 - Do not expose the treated area to extreme heat or cold.
 Avoid using an electric heating pad, hot water bottle, or ice pack.

 - Do not expose the treated area to direct sunlight, as sun exposure may intensify your skin reaction and lead to severe sunburn.
-Choose a sunblock/sunscreen of SPF 15 or higher.
-Protect yourself from direct sunlight even after your course of treatment is over.
+Choose a sunscreen of SPF 30 or higher.
+Protect the treated area from direct sunlight even after your course of treatment is over.

 Will Radiation Therapy Make Me Tired?